MariosGramm/WeatherMonitoringApp/README.md

 Flask API on Azure App Service:

-The core application is a Flask API, which runs online on Azure App Service and will remain available indefinitely, as there are no associated costs.
+The core application is a Flask API, which runs online on Azure App Service(flaskapp-weather-flask-app-nv4xfwe7z5jli.azurewebsites.net) and will remain available indefinitely, as there are no associated costs.
 The API provides the following functionalities:

 /weather: An endpoint that returns weather data, including temperature, humidity, wind speed, and weather conditions.